 Wouldn’t you like to know?

 Outsourced reporting services continue to be the most effective single intervention in the fight against workplace crime.
-The 2017 Association of Certified Fraud Examiners (ACFE) global Report to the Nations on Occupational Fraud and Abuse and most other similar surveys show that more than 40% of all frauds and abuse are uncovered via reporting services.
+The 2020 Association of Certified Fraud Examiners (ACFE) Global Report to the Nations on Occupational Fraud and Abuse and most other similar surveys show that more than 40% of all frauds and abuse are uncovered via reporting services.
 Go to the Knowledge Centre to download this document.